Skip to content

 Other symptoms of infusing too fast are:

-• feeling sick to your stomach (nausea)
+• Feeling sick to your stomach (nausea)

-• headache
+• Headache

-• itching and redness around where the needle went in the skin.
+• Itching and redness around where the needle went in the skin.

 Symptoms of allergic reactions and what to do if they occur:

+• Mild symptoms - Hives, itching, stuffy or runny nose, coughing, fever.
 Hives are red roundish welts on the skin and are the most common reaction symptom.
 Although these symptoms are likely to go away in a couple of hours, the doctor should be called.
 The doctor may prescribe Benadryl® (diphenhydramine).

+• Moderate symptoms - Hives over a large part of the body, intense itching, swelling of the eyelids or lips.
 If moderate symptoms appear, you should stop giving the factor and call the doctor.
 Someone should stay with the person who got the factor in case the symptoms get worse.

 This type of reaction is rare, but since it is so serious, a person should not take factor without someone else present.
 It is helpful for those assisting with factor infusion to learn CPR (cardiopulmonary resuscitation).
-The Red Cross, Heart Association, and many hospitals teach this life-saving skill.
+The American Red Cross, American Heart Association, and many hospitals teach this life-saving skill.
 Anaphylaxis can happen with any drug, not just factor.

 About antihistamines